 The gothic chapel from the fourteenth century was enriched with a chapel adjacent to the presbytery, contrasts with the romanesque figure.
 Its construction caused the destruction of a small apse at the northern transept.
 The chapel received a two-bay form and a three-sided closure on the eastern side, with a rib vault in the western bay and a groin vault with two additional eastern ribs in the eastern bay.

 The Romanesque church, after the reconstruction from the 12th century, became an excellent example of the phenomenon of reduction, consisting in the preservation of all significant architectural elements, while reducing the scale and length of the naves.
-In the church of St. Andrew’s naves have only one span, so it is the absolute minimum, also a very short transept was formed, not exceeding the width of the nave.
+In the church of St. Andrew’s aisles have only one bay, so it is the absolute minimum, also a very short transept was formed, not exceeding the width of the nave.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.